Forbes

 3. Predictive Modelling for Risk Adjustment and Fraud Detection

 Payers face constant pressure to accurately price risk and detect fraudulent claims before they result in financial losses.
-AI powered predictive modelling can support more accurate risk adjustment, while machine learning applications are increasingly used to detect fraud patterns and optimize backend claims processes that would be difficult to monitor manually at scale.
+Predictive models make risk adjustment more accurate.
+Machine learning also catches fraud patterns and tunes backend claims work that no team could monitor by hand at scale.

-This is particularly relevant as McKinsey forecasts that payer margin recovery beyond 2027 will depend heavily on AI-enabled backend transformations, alongside new care models and optimized pricing strategies.
+This matters more each year.
+McKinsey expects payer margin recovery beyond 2027 to lean on AI-enabled backend change, new care models, and sharper pricing.

 4. Workforce Optimization and Staffing

-Healthcare organizations face persistent staffing challenges, from nurse scheduling to matching clinical capacity with patient demand across departments.
-AI tools can analyze historical patient volume patterns and staff availability to recommend more efficient scheduling, helping health systems reduce both understaffing risks and unnecessary labor costs.
+Healthcare companies face persistent staffing challenges, from nurse scheduling to matching clinical capacity with patient demand across departments.
+AI reads past patient volumes and staff availability, then proposes a better roster.
+That cuts both understaffing risk and needless labor cost.

 5. Supply Chain Execution

-Hospitals and health systems manage complex supply chains involving medical devices, pharmaceuticals, and consumable supplies, where shortages or overstock can directly affect patient care and costs.
-AI can improve demand forecasting and procurement decisions across these supply chains, helping healthcare organizations maintain adequate inventory while controlling costs.
+Hospitals run complex supply chains: devices, pharmaceuticals, consumables.
+A shortage or a pile of overstock hits both patient care and cost.
+AI can improve demand forecasting and procurement decisions across these supply chains, helping healthcare companies maintain adequate inventory while controlling costs.

 6. Agentic AI for Multi-Step Clinical and Administrative Workflows

-The next phase of healthcare AI moves beyond single task automation into agentic systems capable of handling multi step workflows with human oversight, such as coordinating a patient's care pathway across multiple departments or systems.
-Deloitte's 2026 survey found that more than 80 percent of health care executives expect agentic AI to play a significant role in their organizations, marking a clear shift in how the industry views AI's near-term potential.
+The next phase moves past single-task automation into agentic systems.
+These handle multi-step workflows under human oversight, such as coordinating one patient's pathway across several departments.
+Deloitte's 2026 survey found more than 80 percent of executives expect agentic AI to matter in their organization.
+That is a clear shift in how the industry reads the near term.

 7. National Health System Governance and AI Strategy

 Beyond individual hospitals and payers, AI is reshaping how entire health systems plan and govern care at a national level.
-The World Health Organization's European Region report, drawing on a survey of 50 member states, found that countries are actively building national AI strategies, governance models, legal and ethical frameworks, and workforce readiness programs to guide AI adoption in health care responsibly.
+The World Health Organization surveyed 50 member states across its European Region.
+Countries are building national AI strategies, governance models, and legal and ethical frameworks.
+Workforce readiness programs sit alongside them.

 Challenges and Risks of AI in Healthcare